 - Call your or your loved one’s health professional

 - Go to the nearest hospital emergency room

 - 1-800-273-TALK (1-800-273-8255) National Suicide Prevention Hotline

 - 1-800-442-HOPE (1-800-442-4673) Kristin Brooks Hope Center National Hotline

 - 1-877-Vet2Vet (1-877-838-2838) Veterans peer support line or chat online

 - IMALIVE.org (volunteers are trained and certified in crisis intervention)

 If you think you might be suffering from depression in addition to chronic pain, be honest with your health care team and seek the support that will help you regain control over your mind, body and spirit.
-Nightingale Homecare, the top providers of the best home health care in Paradise Valley and the surrounding area, can serve as an invaluable resource to you as well, with a full range of customized skilled and non-medical in-home care services.
+Nightingale Homecare, the top providers of the best non-medical home care in Phoenix and the surrounding area, can serve as an invaluable resource to you as well, with a full range of customized skilled and non-medical in-home care services.
 Contact us for a free in-home consultation at (602) 504-1555 to discover how we can help enhance joy, comfort, and overall wellbeing and quality of life.
 You can also learn more about our Phoenix in home care services and the areas we serve.